vala-lang/vala.vim/README.md

 // vapidirs: vapi
 ```

-However, I thought it would be convenient to specify which other files should be compiled with the current one as well as additional compiler flags, which will be passed to the `valac` compiler:
+However, I thought it would be useful to be able to specify which files should be compiled with the current one, as well as additional compiler flags, which will be passed to the `valac` compiler:

 ``` vala
 // sources: neededfile.vala